Will there still be cheap flights post Brexit?

 Just three generations ago the idea of very cheap flights was a fantasy.
 A transatlantic flight could cost the equivalent of more than five years average wages.

 These days, for most people living in the west, just a few hours work will buy a cheap trip from one side of the planet to the other.
 We can all have very very cheap flights.
+Of course we may not be allowed to fly but pandemics aside, cheap flights are certainly available.

 Cheap flight tools